-The season of Lent began with Ash Wednesday, Feb.
-25, and will conclude April 11-the day before Easter.
+The season of Lent begins on Ash Wednesday, Mar.
+1, and will conclude April 15 — the day before Easter.
 We often associate Lent with self-reflection, repentance, prayer, fasting and self-denial.
 A spiritual cleaning, of sorts.
 Perhaps you've heard-or asked, "What did you give up for Lent?"

 When we choose willingly to give up something — a habit, an indulgence or a behavior — we do so intentionally to avail ourselves to God's grace.
 This self-denial leads to a dying of self as we anticipate and expect that we will experience, through our Easter faith, a rising with Christ and a rebirth of life.

 Consider these ideas to engage your congregation during Lent:

 - Ask children and youth to rewrite the Scripture lessons for the day in their own words and include this paraphrase as a part of worship each week.
 This may be a great sermon starter for the preacher.